polterguy/polterguy.github.io/_posts/2022-01-04-new-documentation-website.md

 ## Guest bloggers wanted

 Got something to say about Magic Cloud, Aista, Automation or Low-Code?
-Toss us [an email](mailto:th@aista.com), or even better; [Fork our documentation project](https://github.com/polterguy/polterguy.github.io), create a new article (or 5), and create a pull request - At which point we _might_ pull it in, assuming it's high quality, and doesn't provide (too many) shameless plugs, aka self promotion points.
+[Fork our documentation project](https://github.com/polterguy/polterguy.github.io), create a new article (or 2), create a pull request - At which point we _might_ pull it in, assuming it's high quality, and doesn't provide (too many) shameless plugs, aka self promotional parts.
 One or two links to your own stuff is OK, but please keep things civil.